 Measuring obesity by evaluating both body fat percentage and BMI, a study evaluated the sleep quality of 383 males and females.
 By tracking total sleep time and sleep disturbances, researchers conducting the study found that those that were obese experienced less sleep on average than non-obese participants.4

-Although a higher weight is correlated with a worse sleep, does that mean losing weight helps improve sleep?
+Excess weight is correlated with a worse sleep, so does that mean losing weight helps improve sleep?
 Science says yes.

 An article from the European Journal of Internal Medicine states that when it comes to obstructive sleep apnea, weight loss is the most important therapy, as it changes anatomy and decreases airway collapses which causes snoring (and a poor sleep).5

 Another study, which got participants to receive dietary counselling, found that a weight loss of 10 kgs or more significantly reduced sleep apnea and daytime sleepiness, demonstrating the benefits of weight loss for a better sleep.6